aardappel/lobster/lobster/docs/source/language_reference.md

 The contents of that file will be merged into your main file at the location of the `include` for the purpose of compilation.
 If you you include the same file twice, the second occurrence will be ignored.

+Include files will typically be loaded relative to 2 locations: the current main .lobster file being compiled, and whereever the lobster compiler is installed.
+In both those locations, files may be optionally be found under an `include` sub-directory.
+You can use `include from "path/to/"` to provide additional such starting directories (relative to the current main `.lobster` file being compiled) that any following include statements (recursively) can use.

 You may use the keyword `private` at the top level in a file to prefix structs, variables, and functions that you don't want to be visible outside that file.